associatedpress/harvester/README.md

 Once all of the project's dependencies have installed successfully, you will need to configure your development environment, providing Harvester with Google service account credentials to use to access the sheets that drive it.
-You can [create your own service account to use for this][create-service-account] or ask @amilligan for the production credentials.
+You can [create your own service account to use for this][create-service-account].
 Once you have the service account credentials (these should be in the form of a JSON file, canonically placed in the root of the project in a file called `.auth.json`) you should set the following environment variable:

 ```
 GOOGLE_APPLICATION_CREDENTIALS=".auth.json"
 ```

-changing the value `.auth.json` if you use a different filename.
-This project is set up so you can set environment variables in a `.env` file in the root of the project, so you can create a file called `.env` and set the environment variable there.
+This project is set up so you can set environment variables in an `.env` file in the root of the project, so you can create a file called `.env` and set the environment variable there.

-If you would like to use a Harvester config sheet as well, you can also set the following environment variable (though this is optional):
+If you would like to use a Harvester config sheet to provide Custom Form URLs, as mentioned above, you can also set the following environment variable (though this is optional):

 ```
 HARVESTER_CONFIG_DOC_ID="<ID_OF_YOU_HARVESTER_CONFIG_SHEET>"